redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 machine so that it could be remote controlled like a physical machine.

-We can test this using [ipmitool](https://github.com/ipmitool/ipmitool), which we installed for this purpose on the Hypervisor in the previous chapter.
+We can test this using [ipmitool](https://github.com/ipmitool/ipmitool), which we installed for this purpose on the Manager in the previous chapter.
 Use this shortcut:

-    hypervisor/ipmitool 6230 power status
+    manager/ipmitool 6230 power status

 The first argument is the IPMI port: each virtual machine supported by VirtualBMC gets its own dedicated port.
 6230 is the port we configured for `openstack-controller`.